Travel – Sydney

 Sydney travel – Powerhouse Museum – Digital age

-Posted by jerry on August 21st, 2008 — Posted in History, Journal, Technology, Travel
+Posted by Jerry on August 21st, 2008 — Posted in History, Journal, Technology, Travel

 The Powerhouse museum encompasses a massive collection of technology and design.
 One aspect of particular interest is the computer and telecommunications collection.